steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 bin/hadoop jar $CLOUDSTORE bucketmetadata $BUCKET

 # stresses upload speed, and that the pool and timeout settings work
+# a store without multipart uploads (i.e. google gcs) will block for a very long time in close().
+# other stores should queue work as soon as it reached a 64M block size.
+# Note that for long close() operations, callbacks during the close() are critical.
+# discp relies on these progress callbacks for heartbeats, and if its workers don't report in on time
+# the worker process is killed.
+This is why rename-by-copy is so toxic here: no callbacks to make
+# and big file renames can trigger timeout.
 time bin/hadoop jar $CLOUDSTORE bandwidth 512M $BUCKET/testfile

 # repeat for analytics policy
 time bin/hadoop jar $CLOUDSTORE bandwidth -policy analytics -rename 512M $BUCKET/testfile

 # repeat then close during the download (not the upload, we know that can hang)
-time bin/hadoop jar $CLOUDSTORE bandwidth -policy analytics -rename 512M $BUCKET/testfile
+time bin/hadoop jar $CLOUDSTORE bandwidth -policy analytics -rename 128M $BUCKET/testfile

 # bulk upload command, optimized for cloud storage.
 # Expect a fast parallelized upload of all the libraries; bundle.jar file is the slow one